A look at how VAR the new system has come

 Designed to help guide match officials at the tournament on potential game-changing decisions – such as incidents in the build-up to goals or penalties, as well as straight red cards or cases of mistaken identity – it was not long before the new system found itself under the spotlight in Russia.

-Here, Press Association Sport picks out five examples of how VAR was used to try to get to the right decision.
+Here, we pick out five examples of how VAR was used to try to get to the right decision.

 Australia pay the penalty